 Randy Pentington, author of Results Rule!
 Build a Culture That Blows the Competition Away, put it this way:

-"An organization's purpose and goals set the direction.
+“An organization’s purpose and goals set the direction.
 Measures focus the energy on the outcomes.
 Processes create habits, and habits drive the culture.
 You can teach skills and concepts.
 You can even create momentum (and a few smiles) through inspiration.
-But investing in skills and inspiration is a waste of money if there are not processes to reinforce your purpose and principles.
-The creation and continuous refinement of work processes is a mandatory practice in the Results Rule! organization, regardless of the industry" (Results Rule!, 111).
+But investing in skills and inspiration is a waste of money if there are no processes to reinforce your purpose and principles.
+The creation and continuous refinement of work processes is a mandatory practice in the Results Rule! organization, regardless of the industry” (Results Rule!, 111).

 Discover the Magic

 People are deeply influenced by their work environment.
 Weaker people can become highly productive and stronger people can lose their edge, depending on your company culture.
 The magic really begins to happen when the right people come together with remarkable business systems and processes to create a culture of enthusiasm, discipline, and excellence.

 In a workshop I taught, a participant was a little upset that I was placing so much emphasis on systems and processes.
 It seemed to him that I was de-emphasizing people and characterizing them as plug-and-play robots.